VISIT OUR ART STORE ▶

 Are you looking for a creative and playful way to explore abstract watercolor art?

-In this post, I'll walk you through a fun painting session where I play with masking fluid, a ruling pen, and some bold neon watercolors.
+In this post, Kate Miles Art will walk you through a fun painting session using masking fluid, a ruling pen, and bold neon watercolors.

-Whether you're new to abstract art or want to try something different, this simple process might spark your creativity and help you loosen up with colors and textures.
+Whether you’re new to abstract art or simply want to try something different, this simple, exploratory process might spark your creativity and help you loosen up with colors and textures.

-What You'll Need for This Abstract Art Painting
+What The Artist Will Need for This Abstract Art Painting

-Before diving in, let me walk you through the supplies I use in this project.
-It's always easier to enjoy the process when you're fully prepared.
+Before diving in, the artist walks through the supplies used in this project.
+It’s always easier to enjoy the process when fully prepared.

-To start, I grab my watercolor paper and some drawing gum—also called masking fluid or frisket.
+To start, the artist grabs watercolor paper and some drawing gum—also called masking fluid or frisket.
 It helps preserve the white of the paper, which adds beautiful contrast later.

-I also use a ruling pen to apply the masking fluid.
-If you've never tried a ruling pen for this, it's fun.
+The artist also uses a ruling pen to apply the masking fluid.
+If someone has never tried a ruling pen for this, it’s fun.
 It puts the fluid down smoothly and is easy to clean.

-Along with the pen, I use some brushes and a range of watercolor paints.
-For this painting, I focus on blues, greens, and a super bright neon red to add a bold pop of color.
+Along with the pen, the artist uses some brushes and a range of watercolor paints.
+For this painting, the artist focuses on blues, greens, and a super bright neon red to add a bold pop of color.

 The essential materials